ids/cluster-builder/README.md

 	$ bash cluster-control eg/demo-swarm suspend

-### VMware Docker Storage Volume Driver Plugin

-In order to make use of the VMware Volume Driver Plugin (vDVS) for persistent data volume management the VIB must be installed on all of the ESX servers used for the cluster.

-Download the [VIB](https://bintray.com/vmware/vDVS/download_file?file_path=VMWare_bootbank_esx-vmdkops-service_0.19.641f741-0.0.1.vib) for the vDVS.

-It is easiest to download the VIB to a shared datastore accessible to all of the ESX servers, and then copy it locally to the /tmp folder during each install.

-> Make sure to put the VIB in tmp on the ESX server and reference it absolutely:

-__Eg.__

-	esxcli software vib install --no-sig-check -v /tmp/VMWare_bootbank_esx-vmdkops-service_0.20.15f5e1d-0.0.1.vib

-The plugin is automatically installed as part of the cluster-builder swarm provisioning process.
-However, this can also be manually done on cluster nodes with the following command:

-	docker plugin install --grant-all-permissions --alias vsphere vmware/docker-volume-vsphere:latest

 ### Kubernetes iSCSI Provisioner and Targetd Storage Appliance

 As Kubernetes provides native storage support for __iSCSI__ and __NFS__, the cleanest most efficient path to providing __persistent volume ReadWriteOnce__ storage is to leverage iSCSI.